Vyral/base-template/_posts/2020-03-10-making-sense-of-the-market-volatility.md

 With increased buying power, more people are entering the market, especially at the $150,000 to $200,000 mark. **We’re still having inventory problems**, and this is frustrating many buyers.
 Property values are creeping up really quickly, and in some neighborhoods like Westminster we’re seeing neighborhood highs.

-As is always the case with market overviews, general trends matter but your specific situation matters more.
+As is always the case with market overviews, general trends matter, but your specific situation matters more.
 If you have additional questions about the information covered in today’s message, or would like to meet with us and find out what’s best for you, feel free to call or email us.
 We would love to speak with you.